bradjasper/focus-CLI/README.md

     Focus is a command line utility to steal back your focus from distracting websites.
 </pre>

+<strong>NOTE:</strong> Looking for an OS X app version of this?
+Check out http://www.heyfocus.com/

 Focus is a small command line utility that blocks your favorite sites by adding rules to your firewall.

 For example, if you need a break from the impulse of checking Gmail simply add **mail.google.com** to your **$HOME/.focus** file.